sagie1/boolsandhits/README.md

 # Bools And Hits
-bools and hits game
-This game is a guessing game.
+This is a guessing game.
-At the begining of the game the computer will make a random number which will be made out of 4 digits. the number that the computer randomized will contain 4 different digits/ the number that the computer randomized will never start with a "0".
+At the beginning of the game the computer will make a random number which will be made out of 4 digits. the number that the computer randomized will contain 4 different digits/ the number that the computer randomized will never start with a "0".